Menu

 Early Years

+At St Anselm’s, children in the Early Years are viewed as competent, curious, natural researchers who are full of knowledge and are interested in connecting with the world around them.
+We always try to motivate and engage the children in their learning by incorporating their prior knowledge, experiences and interests in our planning.
 Our children make accelerated progress from their individual starting points through targeted teaching and planning to suit the individual learners.
 Children at St Anselm’s learn through a balance of teacher directed learning, where the children are engaged in activities and learning decided by the adult, and child-initiated learning, where the child decides how they will learn and develop through play.

 During child-initiated learning, the children enjoy free-flow access to a range of activities inside the classroom and in the outside area, including reading areas, maths areas, construction play, small world play, investigation areas, creative areas and role play.